 Translation is undoubtedly the best choice to use with instances that are not super specific.

-Businesses tend to use localization when adapting their marketing campaigns.
+Businesses tend to use website localization when adapting their marketing campaigns.
 Using localization for this enables them to connect with the market in a specific setting and area of the world.

 Aside from businesses and business settings, websites, as well as other forms of online media heavily, depend on both localization and translation to connect with broad audiences where they can monitor requirements for a larger appeal using information that encourages specific groups of people to react in a positive way.